mkayontour/icinga2-graphite-notifications/README.md

 ## Installation

-Clone or download the full repository into `/etc/icinga2/scripts` and copy the graphite-notifications.conf into your Icinga 2 configuration folder.
+Clone or download the full repository into `/etc/icinga2/scripts` and copy the `check_command.conf` into your Icinga 2 configuration folder and reload Icinga 2.

 ## Requirements

 Those python modules are needed on the system:
-* jinja2
+* pip install Jinja2
-* bs4
+* pip install bs4
-* requests
+* pip install requests
+* pip install smtplib
-* base64
+* pip install argparse

 ## Templating